A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: Proof of the eigenvectors perturbation results

 \subsection{Proof of Lemma \ref{lem:FroebeniusAdjEmpOptim} and Lemma~\ref{lem:FroebeniusAdj}}

-Let $\lambda_k(A)$ be the eigenvalues of $A$, and $\lambda_k(\hat{A})$ be the eigenvalues of $\hat{A}$, sorted in non-increasing order.
-Let $s$ (resp. $r$) be the number of of eigenvalues of ${A}$ that are strictly positive (resp. negative), so that $K=s+r$ (where $K$ is the rank of ${A}$).
-Using Weyl's inequalities (Lemma~\ref{lem:Weyl}), one can write

 Let $U_K$ (resp. $\hat{U}_K$) be a matrix whose columns are $K$ orthogonal eigenvectors associated to the largest eigenvalues (in absolute value) of matrix $A$ (resp. $\hat{A}$).
-The proof of the two lemmas rely on the following important statement:
+Applying Lemma~\ref{lem:AlgRinaldo} to the expected adjacency matrix $A$, that has rank $K$, and to the matrix $B=\hat{A}$ yields that there exists $\hat{P}\in \cO_K(\R)$ such that the following inequality holds: